Indirect Taxes (home)

 Ordinarily, all taxes paid primarily by persons who can shift the burden upon someone else, or who are under no legal compulsion to pay them, are considered indirect taxes; Pollock v.
 Farmers' Loan & Trust Co., 157 U. S. 429 (1895)

-Corporations and businesses, who employ labor, are able to shift and pass on the cost of labor and indirect taxes to consumers, while individuals lack this ability.
-When deciding the constitutional limits on the power of indirect taxes the Court has opined that:
+Corporations and businesses, who employ labor, are able to shift and pass on the cost of labor, including employment taxes, and other forms of taxes to consumers.
+It is obvious that individuals working for hourly wages absolutely lack this ability to shift indirect taxes.

 The power of taxation, which is expressly granted, is plenary, and is limited only by the requirement that it shall be exercised uniformly throughout the United States.
 South Carolina v.
 Baker, 485 U.S. 505, 523 (1988)